 21. Scuba Diving At Keawakapu Beach

-Another fun thing to do in Wailea is go scuba diving!
+Another fun thing to do in Wailea HI is going scuba diving!
 Keawakapu Beach is a great spot because it has a shallow reef where you can see beautiful tropical fish and Hawaiian sea turtles.

 What’s awesome about this Maui scuba tour is that your 2-hour dive counts toward your own scuba certification!